Home Alone (1990)

 Mike: What is this, Home Alone 3: The Quickening?

-Jay Sherman reviews Home Alone 5 where Kevin is home alone at age 23.
+Jay Sherman reviews the formally faux Home Alone 5 where Kevin is home alone at age 23.

 Jakob Stegelmann mentions the film in his review of Remote (1993) (V)